allenai/OLMo/pretrain_data/common_crawl/NOTES.md

 **Hash Content**

 A sha hash is computed for each paragraph of each document.
-This step is unlikely to ever change, so we pre-compute it and store the data S3 under `raw`.
+This step is unlikely to ever change, so we pre-compute it and store the data S3 under `s3://ai2-llm/pretraining-data/sources/common-crawl/raw`.

 **Deduplicate and Transform**